robphoenix/site/content/blog/2016/network-automation-with-ansible-playbooks.md

 ---
-title: "Network Automation with Ansible Playbooks"
+title: 'Network Automation with Ansible Playbooks'
 date: 2016-08-11
-tags: [ "ansible", "cisco", "network automation" ]
+tags: ['ansible', 'cisco', 'network automation']
 ---

-Following on from my [previous post][pp], I want to take a look at *playbooks*, the mechanism Ansible uses for building and managing task automation.
-Playbooks are text files that declare the tasks you want carried out in a series of *plays*.
+Following on from my [previous post][pp], I want to take a look at _playbooks_, the mechanism Ansible uses for building and managing task automation.
+Playbooks are text files that declare the tasks you want carried out in a series of _plays_.
 This text file can then easily be re-used, shared, and version controlled.

 Okay, so [previously][pp] we had an inventory file that listed the hosts in our lab network.